-As of December 31, 2018, we had 46 employees, all of which were full-time employees.
-These employees included three executive officers and 29 employees dedicated to sales and marketing of our product and services, three of which do direct sales and the remainder support sales functions.
+As of December 31, 2019, we had 67 employees, all of which were full-time employees.
 None of our employees is represented by a labor union, and we consider our relationship with our employees to be good.
 We also regularly engage consultants and subcontractors on an as-needed basis.